life-itself/artearthtech.com/content/blog/2017-10-20-pragramatic-utopians.md

 The reassertion of our utopianism matters because we have forgotten our imaginations.
 We have not dared to dream because too many of our dreams became nightmares.
 Now, too often, we sleepwalk, already robots, waiting for the robots to come.
 But we can come awake.
 We can renew our visions, believe again, and do so without the arrogance of certainty, but sustained by open-minded faith.

+Image by Sharosh Rajasekher unsplash

 *Epilogue: to reflect this reclamation of a positive utopianism perhaps we should rename it: from utopia to eutopia -- from "no place" to a "well place".*